 If members of the party search through the dung, a skeleton will be uncovered and then a plain, wooden wand.
 It is a wand of magic missiles that emits 1 missile per attack and has 3 charges remaining.

-Unfortunately, the dung is infested with rot grubs (Wis: CL3 to spot) and will attempt to attack every character that searches through it.
-Any character searching will need to make a save (Con: CL1) to see whether or not they have been infested with a rot grub or not.
+Unfortunately, the dung is infested with rot grubs and will attempt to attack every character that searches through it.